teamclairvoyant/hadoop-deployment-bash/README.md

 done
 ```

 Run the scripts to prep the system for Hortonworks Ambari installation.
 Pin the version of Hortonworks Ambari to the value in $HAVER.
-Also deploy Oracle JDK 8.
+Also deploy OpenJDK 8.
 ```
 #BOPT="-x"    # Turn on bash debugging.
 HAVER=2.5.2.0 # Set specific Hortonworks Ambari version